- 18 uncooked lasagna noodles

 - Cook noodles according to package directions.
 Meanwhile, in a small bowl, whisk the eggs, egg whites, ricotta cheese, parsley, basil, oregano and pepper; set aside.

-- In each of two 13-in. x 9-in. baking dishes coated with cooking spray, spread 1 cup spaghetti sauce.
+- In each of two 13x9-in. baking dishes coated with cooking spray, spread 1 cup spaghetti sauce.
 Drain noodles; place three noodles over spaghetti sauce in each dish.

 - Layer each with a quarter of the ricotta mixture, 1 cup spaghetti sauce, 1 cup mozzarella cheese, three lasagna noodles and half of green beans.
-Top each with the remaining ricotta mixture, 1 cup spaghetti sauce, remaining lasagna noodles, spaghetti sauce and mozzarella cheese.
+Top each with remaining ricotta mixture and 1 cup spaghetti sauce.
+Layer with remaining lasagna noodles, spaghetti sauce and mozzarella cheese.
 Sprinkle Parmesan cheese over each.

 - Cover and freeze one casserole for up to 3 months.
 Bake remaining lasagna, uncovered, at 375° for 40-45 minutes or until bubbly and edges are lightly browned.
 Let stand for 10 minutes before serving.

 - To use frozen lasagna: Thaw in the refrigerator overnight.
 Remove from the refrigerator 30 minutes before baking.
 Cover and bake at 375° for 1-1/4 to 1-1/2 hours or until bubbly.
 Let stand for 10 minutes before serving.
 Yield: 2 lasagnas (9 servings each).